dsnair/React-component-examples/DAY_THREE_README.md

 #### Stretch Problems (Day III)

-- Now that you have a user set in `localStorage`, go ahead and use that `username` when a user posts a comment to make it so the logged in user is the one commenting on the posts.
+- [ ] Now that you have a user set in `localStorage`, use that `username` to be the one commenting on the posts.
 - Styled-Components

   - Watch this video about [styled-components](https://youtu.be/bIK2NwoK9xk) in its entirety.